freerouting/freerouting/README.md

 2) Unzip it and rename the top directory freerouting-1.5.0-linux-x64 to freerouting.net (the default location is /opt/freerouting.net)

-3) Start pcb-rnd and ensure that this directory is specified in (File / Preferences / Config Tree / Plugins / arextern / freerouting_net...); the location of the executable can be customised.
+3) Start pcb-rnd and ensure that this directory is specified in (File / Preferences / Config Tree / Plugins / ar_extern / freerouting_net...); the location of the executable can be customised.

 4) Load your layout